-Albania Is Rocked By 6.4-Magnitude Earthquake, Killing At Least 16
+Albania Is Rocked By 6.4 Magnitude Earthquake, Killing At Least 18

-A powerful 6.4 magnitude earthquake rocked Albania's central coast overnight Tuesday, killing at least 16 people, damaging buildings and triggering aftershocks across the Balkan Peninsula.
+A powerful 6.4 magnitude earthquake rocked Albania's central coast overnight Tuesday, severely damaging buildings and triggering more than 100 aftershocks across the Balkan Peninsula.
+At least 18 people are dead, according to The Associated Press, which cites Albania's Defense Ministry.
+Hundreds of other people were injured in the quake.

 "Significant damage is likely and the disaster is potentially widespread," the United States Geological Survey says in its damage estimate.
 It adds that economic damages will likely be more than $100 million, noting that previous earthquakes of this severity "have required a regional or national level response."